How & When to Use Veterinary Telemedicine

 The Multiple Advantages of Veterinary Telemedicine for Pets and Owners

-• Convenience: Pet owners can seek timely advice without the need for travel, reducing stress for both pets and owners.
+• Convenience: Seek timely advice without the need for travel, reducing stress for both you and your pet.

-• Accessibility: Telemedicine provides access to veterinary care in remote areas or during off-hours when traditional clinics may be closed.
-Pet owners might forgo basic preventive care in these cases, leading to more urgent or severe medical conditions.
+• Accessibility: Telemedicine provides access to veterinary care in remote areas or during off-hours when traditional clinics are often closed.
+Pet owners might forgo basic preventive care in these cases, leading to more urgent or severe medical conditions if left.

-• Empowerment: Pet owners gain knowledge and confidence in managing their pets' health, fostering a collaborative relationship with veterinarians.
+• Empowerment: Gain knowledge and confidence in managing your pets' health, fostering a collaborative relationship with veterinarians.

 • Early Intervention: Telemedicine enables early detection and management of health issues, potentially preventing escalation to more serious conditions.

-• Overcoming barriers to veterinary access & care: In 2020, the chief economist for the American Veterinary Medical Association estimated that approximately one-third of pets do not see a veterinarian at least once a year (primary due to costs, stress, transportation obstacles).
+• Overcoming barriers to veterinary access & care: In 2020, the chief economist for the American Veterinary Medical Association estimated that approximately one-third of pets do not see a veterinarian at least once a year (primarily due to costs, stress & transportation obstacles).

-• Addresses financial barriers: telemedicine provides a cost-effective option for many pet owners.
-It also helps them avoid additional travel expenses and perhaps unnecessary time off work.
+• Addresses financial barriers: telemedicine provides a cost-effective option for many pet parents.
+It also helps to avoid additional travel expenses and perhaps unnecessary time off work.

 • Bridge gaps in care caused by workforce shortages: The current shortage of veterinarians and other veterinary professionals might worsen access problems.
 However, the expanded use of telemedicine technologies helps to bridge this gap and increase access to the veterinary health care system.